Nikhil-g2/demo/README.md

 demo thing
-this my first write in github.
+this my first write in github